ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/scripts.md

 ## Modules (ESM)

-Greenwood also supports (and recommends) usage of ECMAScript Modules (ESM) with the `type="module"` attribute, like in the example below:
+Greenwood is ECMAScript Modules (ESM) first, as shown with the usage of the `type="module"` attribute in the example below:

 ```html
 <!doctype html>